A firm favourite of anybody wanting to ward off vampires in the night, garlic is one of the most well-beloved herbs used in contemporary cooking.

 What are these garlic health benefits and how do we get them?

-Scientists now know that most of the health benefits that the ancient civilisations who used garlic were looking for come from the sulphur compounds formed when the bulb’s cloves are crushed or chopped.
+Scientists now know that most of the health benefits that the ancient civilisations who used garlic were looking for come from the sulphur (or sulfer, to give the US spelling) compounds formed when the bulb’s cloves are crushed or chopped.
 I’ve already mentioned allicin above, though other compounds come in to play.

 Sulphur compounds such as diallyl disulphide and s-allyl cysteine enter the system through the digestive tract, from where they travel all over the body exerting powerful biological effects, protecting against conditions such as allergies, inflammation, osteoarthritis, and muscle soreness.